 Some companies are successfully implementing this concept when seeking ways for how to find your target market online.
 The Funnel Approach means to capture a market, nurture it, then qualify, and hopefully, convert.

 7. Go Out and Try It Yourself

 - What are the customers ordering?

-- Study the profile of customers.
+- Study their customer profile.
 What is the age range?
 How much do they spend on average?